dpinney/RatDigest/README.md

-### RatDigest
+### Overview

-It configures and generates cyber-physical simulation results for advanced security reasearch.
+RatDigest configures and generates cyber-physical simulation results for advanced security reasearch.
+GridLAB-D circuit models go in, specified control, metering and cyber attack actions are executed, and network packets come out.
 It's an anagram of GridState.

 ### Install Instructions.